cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-ratelimited.md

 ### Malicious Aggregator

-A malicious Aggregator, e.g. Leader, could decide not to authenticate upload reports.
-However, the corresponding upload shares of the other Aggregators sent by a malicious colluding client would fail authentication.
-A malicious Leader could decide to inject additional reports but Helper shares would fail authentication without valid rate-limited tokens.
+A malicious Aggregator, e.g. Leader, could decide not to authenticate by validating the RateLimitedReport token in upload reports.
+However, the corresponding upload shares of the other Aggregators sent by a malicious colluding client would fail validation.
+A malicious Leader could decide to inject additional reports but Helper shares would fail validation without valid rate-limited tokens.

 ### Collusion between Attester and Issuer